TRANSFORMING COMMUNITIES BY CHALLENGING THE STATUS QUO

 Why join JLSJ?
 To Make A Difference!

-Since 1967, the Junior League of San Jose has been welcoming women of diverse backgrounds, interests and talents.
+Since 1967, the Junior League of San Jose has been welcoming women of diverse backgrounds, interests, and talents.
 As League members, we work together as change agents to improve the greater San Jose community.
 We dedicate many volunteer hours and financial resources to develop and support various community programs that have improved the lives of local families for the past five decades.
-In 2016, JLSJ transitioned from its decade-long community impact focus of helping young children enter elementary school ready to learn and thrive.
-Our members voted overwhelmingly to adopt a new community impact focus: helping foster youth in Santa Clara County successfully transition out of foster care.
-We are eager to gear up for making a clear difference in the lives of local foster youth for years to come.
+Since 2016, our community impact focus has been helping foster youth, in Santa Clara County, successfully transition out of foster care